vijay942000/Book-mangement-System/README.md

 *Dynamically filters books based on category (/books/:category).
 *Provides a search functionality for books.
-*Displays book cards with a link to book detail.
+*Displays book cards with a "View Details" link.

 3.Book Details Page: